Skip to main content

 Tabling of Documents

-Pursuant to Standing Order 32(2), Ms. Gould (Leader of the Government in the House of Commons) laid upon the table, — Certificate of Nomination and biographical notes of Eric Janse, Clerk of the House of Commons, pursuant to Standing Order 111.1(1) — Sessional Paper No. 8540-441-5-08.
+Pursuant to Standing Order 32(2), Ms. Gould (Leader of the Government in the House of Commons) laid before the House, — Certificate of Nomination and biographical notes of Eric Janse, Clerk of the House of Commons, pursuant to Standing Order 111.1(1) — Sessional Paper No. 8540-441-5-08.
 (Pursuant to Standing Order 111.1(1), referred to the Standing Committee on Procedure and House Affairs)

 Deferred Recorded Divisions